 Unfortunately, almost every other politician has hopped on the indignation bandwagon which is being steered by emotions.
 The disapproving race is going on – everyone wants to be on the winner’s side.

-The witch-hunt: because of opinions, someone are being doxxed and consequently fired; someone has reported being stabbed because he has supported fired people.
+The witch-hunt: because of opinions, someone is being doxxed and consequently fired; someone has reported being stabbed because he has supported fired people.

 - Violence and intimidation